-Doing nothing is not the best option.
-If your Defense Base Act medical benefits or workers compensation - TTD checks - are denied or the insurance carrier refuses to pay for your medical treatment or TTD you need to take action.
-Now.
-See this website. for free information on the DBA.
-This is the most comprehensive DBA website.
+Doing nothing is not an option.
+If your Defense Base Act medical benefits or workers compensation - TTD checks - are denied or the insurance carrier refuses to pay for your medical treatment or TTD you need to take action NOW.

 Call us at 619-304-1000 - If you call after regular business hours, when you leave a message, be sure to repeat your name and telephone number twice, so we get it correctly.
 And be sure to indicate whether it's okay if we respond by text.

 Text us at 858-281-8008 - Be sure and put "new DBA case" in your text.

 Or you can leave us a message on this web page.